BatoolMM/R-markdown/_episodes/10-knitr-styling.md

 ### Automatically size figures & images

+We can size with a number of inches,percentage of the original image size, or pixels (in some cases).
+The default for inches is 7 both in height and width for the knitr package (it's 5in height and 7in width for rmarkdown).

+There is no default for perentages because the default is in inches.
+When using percentages it's important to note that % refers to the percent of the HTML container.
+For example, if the block of text that the image is in is 1000px wide then the image will be 200px using 20%.

-fig.width vs out.width
+#### fig.width / fig.height VS. out.width / out.height
-fig.heigh vs. out.height

-fig.width & height ONLY apply to R-generated figures. out.width & height can be used with any type of graphic.
+**fig.width & height** ONLY apply to R-generated figures defined within a code chunk.
+Sizes can be defined in inches & percentage

+**out.width & height** can be applied to any type of graphic defined within a code chunk.
+Sizes can be defined in inches, percentage & number of pixels.

-We want to be inclusive of the images in our Rmd file so we will use out.width & out.height.
+We want to be inclusive of the images in our Rmd file so we will use out.width & out.height which offers more flexibility.
+Also, we previously sized the images to 50%, but that was a bit small, so let's try 60% instead.

-add (before or after) the options, to the global code chunk:
+Add to (before or after) the other options, in the global code chunk:
-We previously sized the images to 50% was a bit small anyway, so let's try 60% instead

 ```
-knitr::opts_chunk$set(fig.align = "center", out.width="60%", out.height="60%", echo = FALSE)
+knitr::opts_chunk$set(out.width="60%", out.height="60%", echo = FALSE)
 ```

+> ## Time to Knit!
+> See how our images re-sized.
+{: .checklist}

-oh no, Fig 2 isn't aligning.
-The settings ONLY apply to code chunks, however our Figure 2 is still just a markdown-styled image.
+Oh no, Fig 2 isn't aligning!
+Unfortunately, the settings ONLY apply to code chunks, but our Figure 2 is still just a markdown-styled image.

 We will add it to a code chunk instead: